hamsa-07/Inventory-Management-System/README.md

 ﻿# Inventory-Management-System
-Abstract
+Abstract<br>
 The Inventory Management System is a comprehensive solution designed to streamline and automate the process of managing inventory for businesses.
 It provides a user-friendly interface for tracking products, managing suppliers, and handling orders.
 The system aims to enhance operational efficiency, reduce errors, and provide real-time insights into inventory levels.

-Functionality
+Functionality<br>
 Product Management: Add, update, and remove products from the inventory.
-Track product details such as name, category, price, and quantity.
+Track product details such as name, category, price, and quantity.<br>
-Supplier Management: Maintain a list of suppliers with contact information and associated products.
+Supplier Management: Maintain a list of suppliers with contact information and associated products.<br>
 Order Management: Process incoming and outgoing orders.
-Track order status and manage stock levels accordingly.
+Track order status and manage stock levels accordingly.<br>
-Category Management: Organize products into categories for easier management and reporting.
+Category Management: Organize products into categories for easier management and reporting.<br>
-Customer Management: Manage customer information and track order history.
+Customer Management: Manage customer information and track order history.<br>
-Reporting: Generate reports on inventory levels, sales, and order history.
+Reporting: Generate reports on inventory levels, sales, and order history.<br>
-Search and Filter: Quickly find products, suppliers, and orders using search and filter options.
+Search and Filter: Quickly find products, suppliers, and orders using search and filter options.<br>

 Non-Functionality
 User Authentication: The system does not include built-in user authentication or role-based access control.
-Users must be managed through external means.
+Users must be managed through external means.<br>
-Multi-language Support: The system does not currently support multiple languages or localization.
+Multi-language Support: The system does not currently support multiple languages or localization.<br>
-Mobile Responsiveness: The interface is not optimized for mobile devices or tablets.
+Mobile Responsiveness: The interface is not optimized for mobile devices or tablets.<br>
-Integration with External Systems: The system does not integrate with third-party applications such as accounting software or ERP systems.
+Integration with External Systems: The system does not integrate with third-party applications such as accounting software or ERP systems.<br>

 ER Diagram

-Note: Replace the placeholder image path with the actual path to your ER diagram.

 Getting Started
 Clone the Repository